Falling Stars Crocosmia

 -

-Crocosmia is a genus of perennial bulbs in the Iridaceae (iris) family native to South Africa.
-The genus name Crocosmia is derived from the Greek words for 'saffron' and 'smell' because the flowers emit a subtle scent that will increase when the dried stems are soaked in hot water.
+Crocosmia is a genus of herbaceous perennials in the iris family (Iridaceae) native to South Africa.
+The genus includes seven species and one natural hybrid, but many artificial hybrids and cultivars have been produced.
+They grow from corms, but some also spread by rhizomes.
+The genus name is derived from the Greek words for 'saffron' and 'smell' because the dried flowers emit a subtle, saffron-like scent when dampened with warm water.

-Insects, Diseases, and Other Plant Problems: Spider mites can be an issue, however, hosing the foliage down with a strong spray from your hose will help to dislodge the mites and make the environment unattractive.
+Insects, Diseases, and Other Plant Problems: Spider mites can be an issue, however, hosing the foliage down with a strong spray from your hose will help to dislodge and discourage the mites.

 - See this plant in the following landscape: